RecreationalMath/RecreationalMath/README.md

 ### 🔭 I’m currently working on ☝🏻
   * building ML/DS's widely used methods from scratch to gain a deeper understanding of the underlying algorithms & tradeoffs
-  * analysing COVID numbers for 🇮🇳 Inspiration - a similar study done by Sir David Spiegelhalter for 🇬🇧
   * [Project Euler](https://projecteuler.net/about)

 <br />